Slamy/Wiki_MiSTer/emu---Top-Level-of-a-MiSTer-core.md

 Serial is passed to the linux arm side of the MiSTer.
 On the arm side, software decides what to do with the data. ie: send it to shell, ppp, MIDI, etc.

+Different serial speeds and optons are set using options in the [CONF_STR](https://github.com/MiSTer-devel/Main_MiSTer/wiki/Core-configuration-string).

 ```verilog
 	input         UART_CTS,
 	output        UART_RTS,